bbauska/Coursera-Bootstrap/readme.md

 In particular, we saw the use of the carousel and how we were able to introduce two buttons to control the cycling behavior of the carousel.

-Now, I\'m not fully satisfied with that implementation.
+Now, I&apos;m not fully satisfied with that implementation.

 I would like to now collapse the whole thing into one single button that can both indicate the current behavior of the carousel and also be able to control the carousel.

-Let\'s see how we can leverage further jQuery code in order to achieve this, in this exercise.
+Let&apos;s see how we can leverage further jQuery code in order to achieve this, in this exercise.

-To achieve that, we\'ll go back to the code in index.html where we defined the two buttons.
+To achieve that, we&apos;ll go back to the code in index.html where we defined the two buttons.

-I\'m going to now remove this div for the button group because we are going to have only one single button instead of two buttons.
+I&apos;m going to now remove this div for the button group because we are going to have only one single button instead of two buttons.

 I have removed the div around the two buttons.

-I\'m also going to delete one of the buttons, because we\'re going to work with just a single button for this exercise.
+I&apos;m also going to delete one of the buttons, because we&apos;re going to work with just a single button for this exercise.

 Let me change the indentation.

-Now, this particular button that we have there, I\'m going to rename this button as carousel Button.
+Now, this particular button that we have there, I&apos;m going to rename this button as carousel Button.

 We will start out with this button being a button with the pause icon.

-We\'re going to flip the icon for this button through JavaScript code.
+We&apos;re going to flip the icon for this button through JavaScript code.

 How do we do that?

-Taking a look at our web page, we\'ll now see that we have one single button here, which is currently indicating the pause there.
+Taking a look at our web page, we&apos;ll now see that we have one single button here, which is currently indicating the pause there.

 Now, my hope at the end of this exercise is to turn this button into a